 Leanna is committed to giving back to her community.
 She enjoys volunteering her time with the United Way of Central Alabama, Birmingham-Southern College Alumni Board, Junior Women’s Committee of 100, St. Francis Catholic Church, and the Parent Teacher Organization’s Community Outreach Committee.
 She is a former member of the Multiple Sclerosis Leadership Class of 2018 and The Junior League.

-When she is not working or volunteering, Leanna enjoys spending time with her husband, with whom she shares a passion for travel, and two little girls.
-She has worked remotely for Blasingame, Burch, Garrard and Ashley, P.C. from her home in Alabama since 2011.
+When she is not working or volunteering, Leanna enjoys spending time with her husband, with whom she shares a love of travel, and their two daughters.

-“We are proud of the quality of our lawyers,” Leanna says, “and we work hard to make sure our clients’ rights are protected.”
+“We are proud of the quality of our lawyers,” Leanna said.
+“And we work hard to make sure our clients’ rights are protected.”